ZeroDrako/MD5-64Base/README.md

 # MD5-64Base
-Convert File to MD5 and Base64 to search on "fgts.jp" archive.
+Convert File to MD5 and Base64.

 ## Images